guildai/guild.ai/pages/index.md

   <div class="col-lg-8">
     <p style="margin-bottom:0">

-      Guild is <strong>ultra light weight</strong> and <strong>open
-      source</strong>.
-It's an external tool that runs your unmodified code.
-This lets you quickly automate experiments using any library or script.
-Guild doesn't depend on databases or other infrastructure to manage experiments.
+      Guild is an <strong>external toolkit</strong> that runs your
+      <strong>unmodified code</strong>.
+This lets you quickly automate
+      experiments using any library or script.
+Guild is <strong>light weight</strong>.
+It doesn't depend on databases or other infrastructure to manage experiments.

     </p>